-This study included 24 patients with myocarditis aged between 1.2- 108 months, with a mean age of $27.82 \pm 30.47$ months, recruited from the emergency department Zagazig Uneversity pediatric Hospital, Al-Ahrar Taching Hospital and Zagazig General Hospital. examined the We different demographic (table 1), clinical (table 2& 5), laboratory (table 7) & radiological factors that may affect the diagnosis and outcome of myocarditis.
+This study included 24 patients with myocarditis aged between 1.2- 108 months, with a mean age of 27.82 ± 30.47 months, recruited from the emergency department Zagazig Uneversity pediatric Hospital, Al-Ahrar Taching Hospital and Zagazig General examined Hospital.
+We the different demographic (table 1), clinical (table 2& 5), laboratory (table 7) & radiological factors that may affect the diagnosis and outcome of myocarditis.
 Our result showed that younger age is the significant demographic factor related to death.
-Tachycardia, hypoperfusion, fever prodroma, restlessness, disturbed conscious presentation with respiratory level and complaints are the significant clinical data related to myocarditis.
+Tachycardia, hypoperfusion, fever prodroma, restlessness, disturbed conscious with respiratory and presentation complaints are the significant clinical data related to myocarditis.
 Elevated Trop.
 I, CK-MB, rising CRP and high AST are the significant laboratory data related to diagnosis of myocarditis.
 Abnormal left side function in form of low EF & FS percentages revealed by echocardiography was a leading diagnostic tool to myocarditis (table 6).
 Acute heart failure, respiratory distress, cerebral hypoperfusion and epigastric pain were the main clinical presentations of myocarditis (table 3).
 Cases treated with IVIG has been correlated to better outcome (table 8).